arnelenero/react-entities-schema/README.md

 # React Entities Schema

-React Entities Schema is an add-on to React Entities that performs runtime type checking on your app state.
+React Entities Schema is an add-on to React Entities that performs runtime type checking on your app state using PropTypes.

 ## Setup